greensleeves01/videlicet.github.io/index.md

 - Wordpress
 - Maintenance

+# Who Can Benefit from VidelicetWDC

+Videlicet specializes in mainly small businesses that need a digital presence but don't have time to figure out what's involved.

 You can use the [editor on GitHub](https://github.com/greensleeves01/videlicet.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.